Cox Springs School Has a Rich History

 The teachers stayed with families in the community.
 Mr. and Mrs. Hawkins boarded the teachers until they were no longer able to house due to their advancing age.
 Mr. and Mrs. Sylvester and the Killebrew families then opened their homes to teachers.

-Below is a list of the teachers that taught at Cox Springs before 1940:
+Below is a partial list of the teachers that taught at Cox Springs before 1940:

 Miss Della Kimball: 1917